alfonso-presa/protractor-testability-plugin/README.md

 # protractor-testability-plugin
 [![Build Status](https://travis-ci.org/alfonso-presa/protractor-testability-plugin.svg?branch=master)](https://travis-ci.org/alfonso-presa/protractor-testability-plugin)

-This is a WIP - It's pending for https://github.com/angular/protractor/pull/2104 to be released.

 This plugins enables testing projects and libraries not built against AngularJS services in sync with protractor (without having to set ignoreSynchronization=true).
 Even when using AngularJS there are situations when this plugin my become useful, like when using webworkers or comunicating via websockets.

 This means that your TDD/BDD tests will be a lot cleaner as you will not have to add aditional waitings and tweak timeouts to get your tests passing consistently as protractor will know when there's a task pending and it will wait automatically between each step for it to get completed.